nextcashtech/bitcoin_docs/authentication.md

 	Expiry - 8 byte little endian
 ```

-The user then must sign this hash with the private key of the account key provided in the initial request and post that with an HTTP POST request to the same URL `https://<hostname><prefix>/messages/v1/auth/<account_key>`.
+The client then must sign this hash with the private key of the account key provided in the initial request and post that with an HTTP POST request to the same URL `https://<hostname><path_prefix>/auth/<account_key>`.
 The body of the request can be JSON or BSOR with the corresponding HTTP header `Content-Type` value. `application/json` for JSON or `application/octet-stream` for BSOR.

-This is the body structure:
+This is the body structure of the HTTP POST request:

 ```
 	Hash      bitcoin.Hash32    `json:"hash" bsor:"1"`